VictorFilimonov/aerothemeplazma/README.md

 I modified the icon theme by replacing a few minimalist icons with the Win7 alternatives, though it's not complete.

-The last KDE-specific defect is the text-only tooltips, which for some reason have insane padding.
-This used to not be a problem, but after a specific update it started happening.
-I'm not very familiar with KDE theming as it's fairly confusing, so I don't know how I would fix this issue.

 ### Lack of features problem <a name="feature-problems"></a>